Insomnia Coffee Company: History

 In 2003, the company merged with the sandwich company Bendini & Shaw.
 In 2005, Insomnia acquired the Perk coffee chain.

 From 2006-2017, the company was equally owned by chairman Bobby Kerr, CEO Harry O’Kelly, and John Clohisey.
 In 2010, O'Kelly was appointed CEO and Kerr became chairman.
 In December 2017, Kerr left the business and sold his shares to the other shareholders.
 That same month, Clohisey became chairman, CFO Barry Kehoe joined the Board of Directors, and Dara O'Flynn joined as COO.

 In April 2012, the Insomnia high street franchise was launched.
-The first franchise store opened in 2013 in St Stephens Green Shopping Centre, Dublin.
+The first franchise café opened in 2013 in St Stephen's Green Shopping Centre, Dublin.
 In 2015, the company announced a new partnership with Primark, an Irish-based retail chain, which trades in Ireland as Penneys.
-In 2015, three Insomnia concession stores were rolled out at Penneys in Waterford, Swords and Athlone, with Liffey Valley opening in 2016.
+In 2015, three Insomnia concession cafés were rolled out at Penneys in Waterford, Swords and Athlone, with Liffey Valley opening in 2016.

-In 2015, Insomnia expanded to the United Kingdom, with a store opening in Market Harborough.
-It continued to expand in 2016, opening three more UK stores in Calver, Laceby and Bromley, which was the first of seven stores in partnership with Primark.
-As of September 2022, Insomnia has over 100 stores in the UK, having most recently opened a store in Eastham, Wirral in 2022, in partnership with the Central England Co-operative.
+In 2015, Insomnia expanded to the United Kingdom, with a café opening in Market Harborough.
+It continued to expand in 2016, opening three more UK cafés in Calver, Laceby and Bromley, which was the first of seven cafés in partnership with Primark.
+As of September 2022, Insomnia has over 100 cafés in the UK, having most recently opened an outlet in Eastham, Wirral in 2022, in partnership with the Central England Co-operative.

-In 2016, a new franchise partnership developed between Insomnia and Maxol, which saw the first store opening in Mulhuddart Service Station in April 2016.
+In 2016, a new franchise partnership developed between Insomnia and Maxol, which saw the first outlet opening in Mulhuddart Service Station in April 2016.
 In 2018, Insomnia's first coffee drive-thru opened in partnership with Maxol at Maxol Ballycoolin in the heart of the Dublin Enterprise Zone.